MKhalusova/MKhalusova.github.io/_posts/2019-04-09-ml-model-evaluation-metrics-p1.md

 Learning Model Evaluation Metrics" which I have recently delivered at AnacondaCON in Austin, Texas.
 If you prefer reading blog posts over watching talks, I intend to publish a couple of blog posts on the topic, and this is the first one.

-As a bonus, the blog format allows me to add more useful links.
+As a bonus, this format allows me to add more useful links :)
 In this first blog post, I'll focus on evaluation metrics for classification problems.
 And to make things a little simpler, I'll limit myself to binary classification problems.
 Later, we'll talk how metrics can be extended to a multi-class problem.